Phil Howard (chef): Other restaurants and services

 Howard launched a London-based pasta delivery service Otto on 10 May 2021.
+The name was changed in 2022 to Notto after a legal dispute with another business also called Otto.
+He opened a pasta restaurant also called Notto at the Piccadilly road in November 2022 with co-partner Julian Dyer.

 Judging career

 Howard served as the chairman of the chef judging panel for the 21st annual Young Chef Young Waiter competition (2005).
 He was also one of judges for the Chef Award of the 2010 Catey Awards, which went to Mark Hix; and for the Restaurateur of the Year (Independent) of the 2016 Catey Awards.

 Television

 Despite mostly avoiding television appearances, Howard made guest appearances in MasterChef: The Professionals (first in October 2009), Market Kitchen (Good Food), and Saturday Kitchen (first on 3 December 2011).
 In the seventh series of Great British Menu, alongside three other winning chefs (Colin McGurran, Daniel Clifford, and Simon Rogan), he served his winning dish (Cornish mackerel with oysters, mussels, winkles and samphire) as the fish course of the 2012 Olympians' banquet at the Old Royal Naval College in Greenwich, weeks before the 2012 Summer Olympics.
 He has also occasionally appeared thereafter in the series as a first round chef judge for various regional heats.